andrewblackmon/culture/benefits.md

 Our benefits package is generous and strategic.
-Each benefit we offer makes good business sense for us, and our team members.
-We are thoughtful about every event, perk, class, and benefit we offer, and we only roll out meaningful perks that are in line with our culture and values.
+Each benefit we offer is in the best interest of TBT and our team members.
+We are thoughtful and strategic about every event, perk, class, and benefit we offer, and we only roll out meaningful perks that are in line with our company culture and values.

+Health Benefits

-ADD - we offer comprehensive insurance plans for employees and their dependents.
+We offer comprehensive insurance plans for employees and their dependents.
+This includes medical, dental, vision, life insurance, and short-term disability coverage.
+We cover 100% of the employee monthly premium cost for health and dental HMO plans.

+Other details:
+* Our health plans are effective on the 1st day of the month following your start date.
+* Open enrollment is in October or November every year.
+* Domestic partners may have coverage under all of our health plans.

+Heath Insurance
+* Kaiser HMO 20: 100% covered for individual and 50% for dependents
+* Blue Shield HMO 20: 85% covered for individual and 50% for dependents
+* Blue Shield PPO 500: Buy up option from BSCA HMO Plan

+Dental Insurance
+* Cigna Dental PPO: 100% covered for individual and 50% for dependents

+Life Insurance and Short-Term Disability
+* $50,000 covered by The Black Tux
+* Weekly benefit of 60% of your earnings for up to 12 weeks covered by The Black Tux

+Vision
+* Cigna Vision offered at $2.96 per month for employee only coverage

+401(k)

+401(k)s are one of the best ways to save for your retirement.
+It’s only available through your employer.
+It’s tax-advantaged and allows you to contribute pre-tax dollars to stocks and bonds.
+By saving money in a 401(k), your money will be able to grow tax-deferred, meaning the money you invest now has an even better chance to grow over time.

+We provide a 401(k) plan through Betterment.
+Betterment is an easy to use online service that helps with fund allocation for your 401(k) investments.
+TBT covers the admin fees for everyone who participates in the plan.

+We auto enroll all employees to defer 3% of their salary per pay check.
+However, you can change your deferral amount, or decline to participate in the plan at anytime by accessing your online Betterment account.
+It will just take 1 pay cycle for the contribution change to take effect within payroll.

+Any money that is contributed into your Betterment account will remain in your 401(k) until you reach 59 1/2.
+If it is withdrawn before age 59 1/2, you will incur a withdrawal penalty.
+Money deposited into a 401(k) account can not be refunded by the Company into your pay check.
+Remember that TBT is offering this 401(k) plan as a perk to its employees because we want to help you save, and the Company, in no way, benefits from your contributions.

+It has an annual contribution limit of $18,000 per year.
+There is an additional $6,000 catch-up contribution available if the employee is 50 or older

-ADD - 401(k), Snacks and beverages, employee events, Friday lunches, dry cleaning and tailoring, paid parking.
+ADD - Snacks and beverages, employee events, Friday lunches, dry cleaning and tailoring, paid parking.

 Culture initiatives